Vaidehi Yoga: Designing a service system for a live practice

 04 The system

-The enrollment flow across three system states.
+The enrollment flows across three system states.
 Pre-website: every inquiry triggered a manual explain-and-clarify loop.
 Phase 1 (shipped): the website carries that conversation, so inquiries arrive aligned.
-Phase 2 (designed, ready to build): direct registration, integrated payment, automated confirmation — the backstage fully systematized.
+Phase 2 (designed, ready to build): direct registration, integrated payment, automated confirmation, the backstage fully systematized.

 I launched assuming more schedule options meant more value, multiple batches, and maximum flexibility.
 The service data said otherwise: scattered slots fragmented the cohort, diluted the group energy that makes a live class worth showing up for, and multiplied my operational load without adding students.
 I consolidated to one intentional evening batch.
 It felt like shrinking the product; it was actually the product decision that made retention possible.
 Flexibility is a feature only when users value it more than what it costs them.